Leberwurscht/Diaspora-User-Directory/doc/source/lib.rst

 This package contains some small auxiliary classes and functions that can be separated well from all the rest.
 This is where they are used:

-* The :mod:`~sduds.lib.communication` module is used by the :mod:`~sduds.lib.authentication` module.
-It contains functions to send and receive some built-in types of python over the network.
+* The :mod:`~sduds.lib.communication` module is used by the :mod:`~sduds.lib.authentication` module and the synchronization methods of :class:`~sduds.hashtrie.HashTrie`: It contains functions to send and receive some built-in types of python over the network.

 * The :mod:`~sduds.lib.authentication` module is used in the :meth:`Application.synchronize_with_partner() <sduds.application.Application.synchronize_with_partner>` method and the :class:`~sduds.application.SynchronizationRequestHandler` class: When one server wants to synchronize with another, it must authenticate to it.
 This module implements server and client side of authentication with a simple interface.